-- Setting up the objectives for each type of activity in order to implement the strategies and policies approved by the Council of Administration of the Bank. - Efficient and functional development, implementation and maintenance on a permanent basis of the internal control system within the corresponding subdivisions. - Formulating of adequate procedures for identification, evaluation, monitoring and review of risks on a regular basis and control the efficiency of these procedures. - Effective delegation and segregation of functions within the operational, administrative, accounting and control tasks.
+- Setting up the objectives for each type of activity in order to implement the strategies and policies approved by the Council of Administration of the Bank. - Efficient and functional development, implementation and maintenance on a permanent basis of the internal control system within the corresponding subdivisions. - Formulating of adequate procedures for identification, evaluation, monitoring and review of risks on a regular basis and control the efficiency of these procedures.

-^{}Translator's explanatory note: The above translation of the Financial Statements is provided as a free translation from Romanian which is the official and binding version.
+^{} Translator's explanatory note: The above translation of the Financial Statements is provided as a free translation from Romanian which is the official and binding version.